Welcome to…

 Windermere Community Fitness Park

-Updated Nov 8, 2023 – The Vancouver School Board’s Windermere Community Fitness Park (WCFP) is Vancouver’s first community fitness park where users can scan QR codes to learn how to do dozens of exercises on 15 stations.
-How cool is that?
-Simply scan any QR code with your smart phone and you’re on your way to learning!
-WCFP opened in June 2022 and welcomes students and the community to become fitter, healthier and happier by regularly working out on this practical array of exercise equipment.
+The Windermere Community Fitness Park (WCFP) is Vancouver’s first dedicated fitness park to be connected to a database of online exercises.
+Users simply scan QR codes to learn how to do dozens of exercises on 15 stations.
+WCFP opened in June 2022 and invites the community to become fitter, healthier and happier by regularly working out on this array of exercise equipment.

 Start by checking out the big sign near the entrance at 27th and Lillooet, pictured below.
 The sign provides a general introduction to the layout of the stations in the fitness park.
 Scan any QR code on the sign or on each station within the fitness park and you’ll be taken to a page on the website detailing exercises for that station.

-The Windermere Community Fitness Park project was conceived and developed by Windermere Secondary School PE Director Brad White and funded by individuals, businesses, the Vancouver School Board, the super-hard-working Windermere PAC, and by generous funding from the Government of Canada through the Canada Healthy Communities Initiative, and the province of BC.
-Thank you to all who contributed.
+The Windermere Community Fitness Park project was conceived and developed by Windermere Secondary School PE Director Brad White while the associated online resources were developed by local resident and retired NSCA-certified PT William Vrabel.
+The project was funded by individuals, businesses, the Vancouver School Board, the Windermere PAC, and by funding from the Government of Canada through the Canada Healthy Communities Initiative, and the province of BC.

 What can you do at Windermere Community Fitness Park?

 Windermere Community Fitness Park (WCFP) is a unique combination of exercise equipment and modern information technology.
-With the signage and QR codes now in place, you’re able to scan the codes on the equipment with your smart phone to get “how-to-exercise” information for any piece of equipment.
-This exercise information, including text, images and how-to videos, will be available here on the website for you to access anytime.
-And as of summer 2023, the WCFP will get a dedicated table tennis court!
+With signage and QR codes as guides, you can scan the QR codes on the equipment or big sign with your smart phone to get “how-to-exercise” information for any piece of equipment.
+This exercise database, including text, images and how-to videos, is available here on the website for you to access anytime.

 Visit the Park